-3.1.13 Warnings concerning BNCT treatment planning
+Warnings concerning BNCT treatment planning 3.1.13

-Collission avoidance BNCT.
-The patient/machine setup must be manually verified for all beams to avoid collissions causing patient injury or equipment damage.
+Collision avoidance BNCT.
+The patient/machine setup must be manually verified for all beams to avoid collisions causing patient injury or equipment damage.
 No checks are performed in RayStation to ensure that the collimator does not overlap with the patient.
-[611925]
+(611925)